Wishaw F.C. (1899): Merger with Thistle

 With crowds remaining small, it was obvious that two town clubs could not continue.
 Meetings took place in April 1900 with a view to merging the two sides, and on the 30th the members resolved to form a new club, Wishaw United F.C., adopting the Queen's Park colours of black and white hoops, but with both clubs finishing their respective seasons and clearing their debts to avoid any liabilities transferring over.

 Wishaw nearly finished its existence on a high, being runners-up in the Coatbridge Express Trophy, a consolation cup for those knocked out of the Lanarkshire Cup before the final; the club's final match was a defeat to Dykehead.

 Colours

 The club played in chocolate and white, probably in halves as that was the most popular pattern for chocolate or brown shirts at the time.

 Grounds

 The club played at the Belhaven Park cycling track.

+Nickname

+The media briefly referred to the club as the Strikers, referring to miners rather than footballers, but soon ceased after complaints from the club.